 In this paper, we first design an abstract onion-based anonymous routing protocol and then extend the existing protocol with group onions into multi-copy forwarding.
 The main contributions of this paper are performance and security analyses of onion-based anonymous routing for DTNs.
 The delivery rate is mathematically modeled by incorporating the consideration of anycast-like message forwarding by group onions.
 The traceable rate of an anonymous routing path is analyzed by reducing the problem to computing the run length of the bit string that represents a routing path.
-In addition, the path anonymity as well as the node anonymity, both of which are application-dependent entropy-based metrics, are defined and formulated.
+In addition, the path anonymity, which is an application-dependent entropybased metric, is defined and formulated.
 Furthermore, we demonstrate that the numerical and simulation results are very close to each other, or share the same trend.
 Finally, the proposed analyses present close approximation to the simulation results with one of the well-known real traces, CRAWDAD dataset cambridge/haggle, as long as enough contact events are fed and the graph representation of a trace is dense.
 We believe that our theoretical work supports the fundamental understanding of the performance and security issues related to onion-based anonymous routing for DTNs.